Sealpillow/Human-Contact-Data-Analysis-for-COVID-19-Spread/README.md

 ### **`data/`**
 Contains synthetic contact network datasets used in the simulations.
 These networks are generated based on real-world demographic data and include and Stores visualizations figures and analysis results:
-- `currinfectionRate.json`: Analysis of infection peaks and their timing under varying intervention strategies.
-- `currPlotAgeGroup.json`:
-- `currPlotCountConnections.json`:
+Sure!
+Here are some possible descriptions for the remaining files:

+- `currPlotAgeGroup.json`: Current simulation to show infection rates throughout the whole period.
+- `currPlotAgeGroup.json`: Current simulation to show the distribution of age group in the population in pie chart.
+- `currPlotCountConnections.json`: Current simulation histogram to show the distribution of connections within the population.
-- `currPlotResult.json`: Recent simulation result showing the progression of infections over time under different scenarios.
+- `currPlotResult.json`: Current simulation multi line chart to show the progression of infections over time under different scenarios.
-- `currStackBar.json`:
-- `factors.csv`:
-- `population-by-five-year-age-group.csv`:
-- `previnfectionRate.json`:
-- `prevPlotAgeGroup.json`:
-- `prevPlotCountConnections.json`:
+- `currStackBar.json`: Current simulation percentage stack bar chart to show the distribution of SPAIR status within the population.
+- `factors.csv`: Contain information on vaccination impact factors and contact patterns for different age groups.
+- `population-by-five-year-age-group.csv`: A demographic dataset that categorizes the population by five-year age group containing different countries and years.
+- `previnfectionRate.json`: Previous simulation to show infection rates throughout the whole period.
+- `prevPlotAgeGroup.json`: Previous simulation to show the distribution of age group in the population in pie chart.
+- `prevPlotCountConnections.json`: Previous simulation histogram to show the distribution of connections within the population.
-- `prevPlotResult.json`: Previous simulation result showing the progression of infections over time under different scenarios.
+- `prevPlotResult.json`: Previous simulation multi line chart to show the progression of infections over time under different scenarios.
-- `prevStackBar.json`:
-- `status.json`:
-- `infectious.csv`:
+- `prevStackBar.json`: Previous simulation percentage stack bar chart to show the distribution of SPAIR status within the population.
+- `status.json`: A json file to store value of progress and parameters used current and previously
+- `infectious.csv`: A dataset containing connection between two individuals on a specific day, including their respective ages..

+Let me know if you'd like any further elaboration or adjustments!

 ### **`assets/`**